allenlin90/programmingLearning/javascriptLearning/vueTheCompleteGuide/README.md

             attackMonster() {
                 const attackValue = getRandomValue(5, 12);
                 this.monsterHealth -= attackValue;
-                this.attackPlayer(); // triger the monster to attackwhen it is attacked by the player },
+                this.attackPlayer(); // trigger the monster to attackwhen it is attacked by the player },
             attackPlayer() {
                 const attackValue = getRandomValue(8, 15);